asuh/front-end-windows/readme.md

 - **Make sure you do not forget your encryption software password**.
 You'll have multiple options to retain a recovery key so choose the best option for you.
 Losing this recovery key means you cannot log in and everything on your computer is 100% inaccessible.
 - After encryption completes, any corruption that makes the Windows partition unaccessible has no recovery.
 Make sure you're both backing up using a local backup device such as [Windows 11 Backup](https://support.microsoft.com/en-us/windows/back-up-and-restore-with-windows-backup-87a81f8a-78fa-456e-b521-ac0560e32338) on an external drive or a NAS, and a cloud backup provider like [Backblaze](https://www.backblaze.com/), [Sync](https://www.sync.com), or [iDrive](https://www.idrive.com).

-### Windows reinstall tasks

-Refreshing Windows often means taking an existing machine, wiping the drive and starting again from scratch.
-This also means you have to back up and reload what you had.
-LifeHacker has a [guide for backing up and restoring a previous Windows installation](https://lifehacker.com/the-ultimate-guide-to-reinstalling-windows-from-scratch-1832897572).

 ## Projects Directory

 If you don't already have one, create a directory for your digital projects.
 I like to use `C:\Users\<winusername>\Sites\<project-name>`, and the name *Sites* can be anything you want.
 I prefer my *Sites* folder to exist along side the rest of my user profile folders.